 Alternatively, a U.S. Holder of "marketable stock" in a PFIC may make a mark-to-market election for such stock of a PFIC to elect out of the tax treatment discussed above.
 If you make a valid mark-to-market election for the ADSs or common shares, you will include in income each year an amount equal to the excess, if any, of the fair market value of the ADSs or common shares as of the close of your taxable year over your adjusted basis in such ADSs or common shares.
 You are allowed a deduction for the excess, if any, of the adjusted basis of the ADSs or common shares over their fair market value as of the close of the taxable year.
-However, deductions are allowable only to the extent of any net mark-to-market gains on the ADSs or common shares included in your income under a mark-to-market election, as well as gain on the actual sale or other disposition of the ADSs or common shares, are treated as ordinary income.
-Ordinary loss treatment also applies to the deductible portion of any mark-to-market loss on the ADSs or common shares, as well as to any loss realized on the actual sale or disposition of the ADSs or common shares, to the extent that the amount of such loss does not exceed the net mark-to-market gains previously included for such ADSs or common shares.
+However, deductions are allowable only to the extent of any net mark-to-market gains on the ADSs or common shares included in your income under a mark-to-market election, as well as gain on the actual sale or other disposition of the ADSs or common shares, as well as to any loss realized on the actual sale or disposition of the ADSs or common shares, as well as to any loss realized on the actual sale or disposition of the ADSs or common shares, to the extent that the amount of such loss does not exceed the net mark-to-market gains previously included for such ADSs or common shares.
 Your basis in the ADSs or common shares will be adjusted to reflect any such income or loss amounts.
 If you make such a mark-to-market election, the tax rules that apply to distributions by corporations which are not PFICs would apply to distributions by us (except that the lower applicable capital gains rate would not apply).